Skip to content

 FieldTypeDescriptionExample

-FINISHED?BOOLEANTrue when the loop has finished (end of list reached or condition evaluated to false).true
+FINISHED?BOOLEANTrue when the loop has completed (end of list or condition evaluated to False).true

 Important Notes

-• Must be paired with JSON Loop Open: Always connect the LOOP output from JSON Loop Open to this node's LOOP input.
+• You must connect the LOOP output of JSON Loop Open to this node’s LOOP input; otherwise the loop cannot proceed.

 Troubleshooting